 Not a substitute for hitting the stacks—it’s highly curated and recent updates have been limited—but offers good grounding in foundational works in the field, particularly from the 1980s and 1990s.

 Increasingly robust database of rhetoric and writing research, with broad journal coverage, 1939-present.
+Contribute and make it stronger.

 Rebecca Moore Howard’s Bibliographies for Composition and Rhetoric